 The press and other media representatives are permitted to make fair use of show trademarks in connection with general editorial and news coverage of the show subject to the SHOT Show Trademark Branding Guidelines.
 Use of show trademarks for profit or gain (e.g., use of show trademarks to sell media services) or for non-fair use purposes is prohibited.

-Please remember that Media Day at the Range Policy and Sands Expo Center policy prohibits the carrying of personal firearms and ammunition.
+Please remember that Industry Day at the Range Policy and Sands Expo Center policy prohibits the carrying of personal firearms and ammunition.